 - Exchange prices and data listed on the app aren’t always accurate

-- Price alerts can be annoying if you overdo it
+- Price alerts can be annoying if you overdo them.

 Experienced cryptocurrency investors typically recommend storing the bulk of your cryptocurrencies in personal wallets.
-That takes us to the second app on our list.
+That takes us to the second best app for trading cryptocurrency app on our list.

 2. Edge Wallet

-Here’s another crypto app that makes investing, trading, and storing cryptocurrencies a lot easier.
+Edge Wallet is another crypto trading app that makes investing, trading, and storing cryptocurrencies a lot easier.
 For starters, it’s a lot safer than storing your cryptos on an exchange since you are the only one with access to your assets.

 You can lose cryptos when an exchange gets hacked or if its owners decide to run away with your money.
 Edge is not as secure as a hardware wallet, which is impossible to hack since your cryptos are not stored online, but it provides security features not seen on other desktop, web-based, or smartphone cryptocurrency wallets.